AGolz/Born2beRoot/README.md

 Here are steps to redirect logs during boot to a file and prevent them from being displayed on the console:

-Open the `/etc/default/grub file for editing`.
+Open the `/etc/default/grub` file for editing.
 Find the line that starts with `GRUB_CMDLINE_LINUX` and add quiet and splash to the parameters.
 Additionally, add `rd.systemd.show_status=0` to disable status messages.
 The line should look something like this:

 ```
 GRUB_CMDLINE_LINUX="quiet splash rd.systemd.show_status=0"